 Grub2 is a great bootloader, and most Linux operating systems use Grub2 as default.
 AIO Boot also uses Grub2 to boot for most operating systems it supports.
 If you are using Grub2 to boot into Ubuntu, Linux Mint and other operating systems, you can add menus manually without using any tools.

-If you have installed Windows or other operating systems on a machine discovered by grub-probe, these operating systems will be automatically added to the Grub2 menu.
+If you have installed Windows or other operating systems on your computer that are detected by grub-probe, these operating systems will be automatically added to the Grub2 menu.
 In this case, the default Grub2 will show the menu for you to choose to boot the operating system.
 But you would not search for this problem if the Grub2 menu was displayed.

 The problem here is that the Grub2 menu is hidden at startup of Ubuntu, Linux Mint and many other operating systems.
 We will not see the menu of Ubuntu until its corresponding shortcut key or set to show the Grub2 menu.